 China: Domestic Taxation

-Presently the state, enterprises and individuals each pay a "social security fee" into a social security fund to finance China's social security programs - including pension insurance, basic medical insurance and unemployment insurance.
-The funds are administered through provincial budgets, leading to problems as a result of uneven regional development and migration.
+Presently the state, enterprises and individuals each pay a ‘social security fee’ into a social security fund to finance China's social security programmes - including pension insurance, basic medical insurance and unemployment insurance.
+The funds are administered through provincial budgets, leading to problems as a result of corruption, uneven regional development and migration.

 According to the EUCCC, there is no state-level foreign exchange regulation clarifying that a Chinese company employing a foreigner may reimburse expenses, unless the Chinese company has been recognized as a Multi-National Corporation (MNC) and the conditions for being recognized as an MNC are very stringent.

 In the present situation, due to Chinese foreign exchange control, the EUCCC says foreign companies may not be able to charge back employment costs for employees who are expatriated or seconded to work for their Chinese affiliate companies.